yobavu/jTwitch/README.md

 Download
 --------
-The latest JAR is available on the release page.

-Or, you can package your own JAR file using maven: `mvn package`.
+You can package your own JAR file using maven: `mvn package`.

 License
 -------